How to build wealth in your 30s can often be a battle between competing priorities.

 The way to build wealth in your 30’s is to start with a plan.
-Figure out some key lifetime goals, collect your financial data, and set up some automatic savings and investing.
+Figure out key lifetime goals, collect your financial data, and set up automatic savings and investing.
 Look out for free money on your way while starting to invest in things that will grow and pay you an income now or in the future.

 Start with a plan